jcoelho-pt/my-master-bigdata/mod6-Infraestrutura_BigData/Hadoop.md

 • Job Tracker
 • Task Tracker

+In addition, the HDFS file system is not restricted only to the use of MapReduce.
+It can be used for other applications such as HBase data storage, Mahout machine learning and matrix operations.

 ## HADOOP DAEMONS
 In a fully configured cluster, "running Hadoop" means running a series of "daemons" or programs resident on different servers in the network.
 These demons have specific roles, some exist only on one server and others on multiple servers.